-During fiscal 2010, the Company reacquired approximately 512,300 shares of the Company's outstanding common stock, which completed the repurchase of ten million shares previously authorized by the Board of Directors.
-As of August 31, 2010, the Company had repurchased the ten million shares at a cost of \$414.0 under this repurchase plan.
-In July 2010, the Company's Board of Directors also authorized the repurchase of an additional two million shares, or almost 5%, of the Company's outstanding common stock, of which approximately 535,500 shares were repurchased in fiscal 2010 under this plan at a cost of \$20.5.
-During fiscal 2010, the Company reissued slightly more than 140,000 shares as partial consideration for the acquisition of LC&D. The re-issued shares were removed from treasury stock using the FIFO cost method.
-At fiscal year-end, the remaining 8.3 million repurchased shares were recorded as treasury stock at original repurchase cost of \$355.7.
+During fiscal 2011, the Company reacquired approximately 1.2 million shares of the Company's outstanding common stock, which were part of the plan to repurchase two million shares previously authorized by the Board of Directors.
+As of August 31, 2011, the Company had repurchased the shares at a total cost of \$58.0 under the repurchase plan approved in July 2010 by the Company's Board of Directors.
+The remaining 252,000 shares (whole units) were repurchased under this plan during the first quarter of fiscal 2012 (see Subsequent Events footnote).
+During fiscal 2011, the Company re-issued slightly more than 70,000 shares (whole units) as partial consideration for the acquisition of LC&D. The re-issued shares were removed from treasury stock using the FIFO cost method.
+At fiscal year-end, the remaining 9.5 million repurchased shares were recorded as treasury stock at original repurchase cost of \$411.0.